 Check blood sugar levels

-If you have diabetes, it’s a good thing to have a blood sugar meter at hand.
+If you have diabetes, it’s essentially mandatory to have a blood sugar meter at hand.
 They are cheap and easy to find.
 All you have to is prick your finger and use a drop of blood to get a reading.

-In case you don’t have a blood sugar meter, pay attention to these high blood sugar level symptoms:
+In case you don’t have a blood sugar meter, watch for the traditional symptoms of hyperglycemia, such as:

 - Increased thirst